drguthals/talkswithdrg/2022/snyk-big-fix/README.md

 3. Create a pull request
 4. See you get added to our [The Big Fix Shareboard](https://github.com/drguthals/talkswithdrg/blob/main/2022/snyk-big-fix/snyk-big-fix-shareboard.md) once it is accepted!

+## Snyk Project on GitHub

+Check out the [Snyk project on GitHub](https://github.com/snyk) to see ways you can contribute to improving security for everyone!

 ## Continue Learning

 - [Learn with Dr G Series on Git and GitHub](https://www.youtube.com/playlist?list=PLjoGSbuzyErh7ffELeKxeCtgIBK1n1q9A)